nanobox-io/nanobox-dash-ui-usage-breakdown/README.md

 ]
 ```

-NOTE: There are only two types of services, `internal` and `service`. `internal` services are ones that Pagoda Box has installed on the system, while `service`'s are actual services running as part of a users app.
+NOTE: There are only two types of services, `internal` and `service`. `internal` services are ones that Nanobox has installed on the system, while `service`'s are actual services running as part of a users app.